-Speed of blade (or rotational speed of band wheels) is critical!
-Check machine handbook or phone our helpline 0800 521 292.
+The speed of the blade (or rotational speed of the band wheels) is critical!
+Make sure you have the right speed by checking the machine handbook or phone our helpline 0800 521 292.

-The coolant we would recommend is a semi-synthetic E.P soluble for most applications and can be purchased in our online shop.
+If you need to use coolant make sure it is of a high qiuality and that it is changed when needed as it can be affected by bacteria.
+The coolant we would recommend is a semi-synthetic E.P soluble fluid which is suitable for most applications and can be purchased in our online shop.

-Most manufactures give dilution strength at 5-10% but we always recommend 10% or even as much as 15% for cutting high alloys / stainless steel etc.
+Most manufacturers sell coolant with a dilution strength of 5-10% but we always recommend 10% or even as high as 15% for cutting high alloys / stainless steel.

 Some machines are fitted with an air supplied micro-lubed system using special oils while some are vegetable based.

-Vertical bandsaws are usually cut with no coolant, we use a blade speed around 20% slower to reduce heat, generally we tend to pass material through at a slower rate.
+Vertical bandsaws are usually cut with no coolant, so in this case we recommend using a blade speed that is around 20% slower to reduce heat.
+We also recommend passing material through at a slower rate.

 Hydraulic oils and pump

-Its best to refer to makers handbook, but generally iso 32 or iso 46 is used, which will need changing if it is not clear, if oil is very dark and pump is noisy, it will probably mean the pump is worn out and needs changing.
+It's best to refer to your manufacturer's handbook, but generally iso 32 or iso 46 is used.
+These oils will need changing if they are not clear or very dark.
+If the pump is noisy, it will probably mean it is worn out and needs changing.

-Blade guides are essential for good straight cuts, some machines use hard carbide inserts although low-cost budget machines use bearings only.
+Blade guides are essential for good straight cuts.
+Some machines use hard carbide inserts, although low-cost budget machines use bearings only.
 The best machines use a combination of bearing and carbide inserts, some of which are self-adjusting, or spring loaded to some degree.
-All guides are subject to allow of wear and tear and need replacing periodically.
+All guides are subject to wear and tear and need replacing periodically.
 Many guides can be adjusted along with the guide blocks which house them.

-Many machines have a tension system to maintain the tension at a correct level, however, lower cost machines rely on guess work.
-It is possible to purchase a tension gauge to measure how much the blade extends whilst fitting a new blade.
+Many machines have a tension system to maintain the tension at a correct level.
+However, lower cost machines rely on guesswork.
+To overcome this, it is possible to purchase a tension gauge to measure how much the blade extends whilst fitting a new blade.

 Blade tracking on band wheels

-Vertical machines have been adjusted to run the blade on the part of the band wheels to suit the width of the blade fitted, this ensures it is running through the guides correctly.
+Vertical bandsaw machines have been adjusted to run the blade on the part of the band wheels to suit the width of the blade fitted.
+This ensures it is running through the guides correctly.

-Horizontal bandsaws often have adjustment (usually to the free running wheel) so the blade can run in the correct position but avoiding scrubbing of the flanges on the wheels.
+Horizontal bandsaws often have adjustment (usually to the free running wheel) so the blade can run in the correct position while avoiding scrubbing of the flanges on the wheels.

-If the blade is coming off the wheels, the cause could be slack band wheel bearings which can be checked for movement of band wheel with the blade removed.
+If a bandsaw blade is coming off the wheels, the cause could be slack band wheel bearings.
+You can check if there is movement of the band wheel with the blade removed.

 Getting the support you need

-As finding a repair person isn’t so easy right now, we’ve launched virtual service support to help you maintain and repair your machines yourself.
+Our team can service and repair your bandsaw machine in your location.
+We've also launched a virtual bandsaw repair service to help you maintain and repair your machines yourself.
 This virtual service support takes the form of online video tutorials.
 Designed to be as easy to follow as possible, our videos will help you to diagnose issues with your saw and put the problem right.
 If you need help or support with your machine, or if you’d like to find out more about our virtual support services and the products we offer, explore our site or get in touch with a member of our team.